veekaybee/veekaybee.github.io/content/blog/2024-11-04-llms-calculators.md

 One way humans reason is through performing different kinds of math: arithmetic, solving proofs, and reasoning through symbolic logic.
 The underlying question in artificial intelligence is whether machines can reason outside of the original task we gave them.
 For large language models, the ask is whether they can move from summarizing first a book if they were trained for books, to a movie script plot, to finally, summarizing what you did all day if you pass it a bunch of documents about your activity.
 So, it stands to reason that if LLMs can "solve" math problems, they can achieve AGI.

-There are approximately seven hundred million benchmarks to see if LLMs can reason ([here's an example](https://www.llm-reasoning-benchmark.com/), and [here's another one](https://arxiv.org/abs/2307.13692).
+There are approximately seven hundred million benchmarks to see if LLMs can reason.
+[Here's an example](https://www.llm-reasoning-benchmark.com/), and [here's another one](https://arxiv.org/abs/2307.13692).
 Even since I started this draft yesterday, [a new one came out.](https://epochai.org/frontiermath/the-benchmark)

 Since it's hard to define what "reasoning" or "thinking" means, the benchmarks try to proxy to see if models can answer the same questions we give to humans in settings such as university tests and compare the answers between human annotators generating ground truth and inference run on the model.

-These types of tasks make up a [large number of LLM benchmarks that are popular on LLM leaderboards.](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard).
+These types of tasks make up a [large number of LLM benchmarks that are popular on LLM leaderboards.](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)

 # How calculators work